-The provision and operation of landfill sites in the Witzenberg Municipality have reached critical proportions due to drastically increased operating costs and permit conditions of existing sites, available landfill space and increasingly strict legislation to adhere to.
+The provision and operation of landfill sites in the Witzenberg Municipality have reached critical

 The Ceres landfill site has been closed since 1999 as a permit was not issued due to the nature of soil conditions that could lead to underground water pollution.
-Rehabilitation is however still outstanding at a cost of R 3,5m.
+Rehabilitation is however still outstanding at a cost of R 4,2m.

 The Prince Alfred's Hamlet site is licensed for builders' rubble and garden refuse only, with the same geo-hydrological issues as the Ceres site.
 All builders' rubble and garden refuse from Ceres are dumped here.
 Vandalism and theft play a major role in the operation of the site as fences are stolen and infrastructure vandalised.
 Illegal entry also has the result that fires periodically break out at the site.
-Rehabilitation is however still outstanding at a cost of R38,5m.
+Rehabilitation is however still outstanding at a cost of R44,9m.

 The Op-die-Berg site needs to be closed in the near future due to high operating costs.

-Rehabilitation is however still outstanding at a cost of R4,7m.
+Rehabilitation is however still outstanding at a cost of R5,5m.

 The Wolseley site is licensed for general waste, garden refuse and builders' rubble and have sufficient space up to 2026.
-The site was however closed by the adjacent informal community and it is not foreseen that the site will be opened again in the near future.
-Rehabilitation is however still outstanding at a cost of R20,5m.
+The municipality was forced to close the site, after the adjacent informal community burnt down the offices and damaged equipment, and it is not foreseen that the site will be opened again in the near future.
+Rehabilitation is however still outstanding at a cost of R24,8m.

-The Tulbagh site has sufficient airspace for one year and a variation to the licence was applied for, but a court order was granted against the application.
+The Tulbagh site has sufficient airspace for 3 months and a variation to the licence was applied for, but a court order was granted against the application.
 The court order indicated that the municipality has to resubmit its waste variation license with certain updates to the MEC to reconsider the amendment of our waste variation license..
 If this Waste Variation License is not approved we will have to transport our solid waste to either Worcester or Drakenstein at high transport costs.
 The Tulbagh site needs to be upgraded to the value of R3,1m to comply with DEADP findings.
-Rehabilitation is however still outstanding at a cost of R14,5m.
+Rehabilitation is however still outstanding at a cost of R17,1m.